demotomohiro/picosdk4nim/README.md

 ## How to load and run a program on Raspberry Pi Pico
 There several ways to loading a program to Pico to run and they are not different from programs compiled from C.
-See "Getting Started with the Raspberry Pi Pico" in [Raspberry Pi Pico SDK](https://github.com/raspberrypi/pico-sdk) for more details.
+See ["Getting Started with the Raspberry Pi Pico-Series"](https://rptl.io/pico-get-started) in [Raspberry Pi Pico SDK](https://github.com/raspberrypi/pico-sdk) for more details.
 ### Mount Pico as USB Mass Storage Device and copy .uf2 file
 1. Build your code with `PicoAddExtraOutput` so that `*.uf2` file is generated
 1. Make sure Pico is disconnect from USB or other power source